Top 5 Wrist Exercises

 The primary movers of the forearm muscles are the flexors and extensors.
 The muscles are used to strengthen the wrists and grip in the hands, improving your capacity for daily living through lifting bags and other objects.
-The forearm contains a number of small as well as lengthy muscles, including the flexors and extensors, pronators and supinators.
+The forearm contains a number of small as well as lengthy muscles, including the flexors and extensors, pronators, and supinators.
 Each of these muscles is responsible for the combined movement of the hand and wrist.

 The Top 5 Wrist Exercises for Increasing Forearm Strength/Mass – The Breakdown

-There are any number of exercises that can help you focus your forearms to increase the overall strength of these muscle groups.
+There are a number of exercises that can help you focus your forearms to increase the overall strength of these muscle groups.
 These exercises target the specialized muscles of the forearm.
 The top 5 wrist exercises have been put together to eliminate a lot of time and wasted energy on ineffective workouts.
 These workouts will focus on minimal movement while maximizing the focus.

 Top 5 Wrist Exercise #1 – Barbell Wrist Curls